 “Some people change their ways when they see the light, others when they feel the heat.” — Caroline Schroeder

-What could be more invigorating for the system than crisp, freshly harvested cucumbers?
-With a 95% water content, farm fresh cucumbers will hydrate and supply rejuvenating benefits to the body, both inside and out.
+What could be more invigorating than garden fresh, crisp, crunchy cucumbers?
+With a 95% water content, cucumbers will successfully rehydrate the system, while supplying rejuvenating benefits to the body, inside and out.

-Keep cool with cucumbers as you prepare your delicious summer life!
+Keep cool with cucumbers as you prepare your delicious life.

 ¼ cup freshly squeezed lime juice